ARM-software/EndpointAI/graph_interpreter/Interpreter.md

 The multiprocessor synchronization mechanisms are abstracted outside of the graph interpreter (in the platform abstraction layer), a software-based lock is proposed by default.

 **The second parameter "instance"** is a pointer to the list of memory banks reserved by the scheduler for the node, in the same sequence order of the declarations made in the node manifest.
 The first element of the list is the instance of the node, followed by the pointers to the data (or program) memory reservations.

-After this list addresses the scheduler will push (when the manifest command *node_using_arc_format* = 1) the arc data formats of all the arcs.
-The arc format is described in the chapter "IO control and stream data formats" of the file "Graph design". </br>

 **The third parameter "data"** is used to share the address of function providing computing services.